python-provy/provy/docs/source/running.rst

 Running provy
 =============

 *provy* comes with a console runner.
-It's the same one we used in the `Getting started`_ tutorial.
+It's the same one we used in the :doc:`getting-started` tutorial.

 The console runner supports some options.
 For more information you can use the --help command.
 You should see output like the following::